 The details of the Amalgamation and the subsequent transactions are included in the attached Joint Proxy Statement/Prospectus.
-Also included is a form of proxy for you to complete and return no later than , 1998, as specified in the enclosed Notice of Special Meeting.
+Also included is a form of proxy for you to complete and return no later than January specified in the enclosed Notice of Special Meeting.
 After careful consideration, your Board of Directors has unanimously approved the proposed combination with Discreet and has determined that the transaction is fair and in the best interests of Autodesk and its stockholders, and recommends that you vote FOR the resolution concerning the issuance of Autodesk Common Stock in connection with the Amalgamation and subsequent transactions.
 The Autodesk Board believes that the business combination with Discreet will enhance Autodesk's position as a leading technology supplier to the entertainment and design industries and will further Autodesk's strategy of diversification into complementary high-growth businesses and markets.
-Based on the capitalization of each of Autodesk and Discreet as of October 31, 1998, Autodesk will issue approximately million new shares of Autodesk Common Stock to shareholders of Discreet (including shares of Autodesk Common Stock issuable upon exchange of exchangeable shares to be issued pursuant to the transactions), which shares will represent approximately % of the Autodesk Common Stock outstanding upon consummation of the transactions (assuming exchange of all exchangeable shares issued in the transactions).
+Based on the capitalization of each of Autodesk and Discreet as of October 31, 1998, Autodesk will issue approximately 14.4 million new shares of Autodesk Common Stock to shareholders of Discreet (including shares of Autodesk Common Stock issuable upon exchange of exchangeable shares to be issued pursuant to the transactions), which shares will represent approximately 22.4% of the Autodesk Common Stock outstanding upon consummation of the transactions (assuming exchange of all exchangeable shares issued in the transactions and assuming the issuance by Autodesk of 3 million additional shares of Autodesk Common Stock prior to the closing of the transactions).